-As we collectively move toward a more eco-conscious society, more and more people are choosing to recycle their asphalt shingles rather than send them to a landfill.
+As we collectively move toward a more eco-conscious society, more and more people are choosing to recycle their asphalt shingles rather than send them to a landfill, when they’re re-roofing their home.

 Eco-Friendly Roofing: Why Recycle Old Asphalt Shingles